-Extensions to commitments are not allowed.
-If the mortgage loan does not close within the term of the Commitment/Certificate, a new application for MI will be required.
+Extensions to commitments are considered on a case-by-case basis.
+Please contact Servicing at servicingreinstatements@archmi.com, or call 877-642-4642 (Option 3).
+Generally, if the mortgage loan does not close within the term of the commitment, a new application for MI will be required.
 All current underwriting requirements and pricing in effect at the time of the new application will apply.